kaoutamine/travian_legends_bots/README.md

 The project is divided into two pieces :

-## The first is an attempt to connect to Travian the "organic" way with Selenium.
-This attempt is for now abandonned.
-The idea was to use a browser to connect to Travian and then replicate a specific path using the Selenium plugin (works only on firefox these days) to for example launch the raid lists in Travian.
-It worked but ignore it.
-It's slow and I can't easily generalise it.

-## The second is a classic attempt by reverse engineering logins with Burp Suite/Inspect, storing variables and making API requests
+## API method by reverse engineering logins with Burp Suite/Inspect, storing variables and making API requests

 ### `login.py`:
 - Loads credentials (`TRAVIAN_EMAIL` and `TRAVIAN_PASSWORD`) from a `.env` file, creating it if missing.